getBoolean/flutter_boolean_template/README.md

 localized strings.

 This repository also follows [Riverpod App Architecture](https://codewithandrea.com/articles/flutter-app-architecture-riverpod-introduction/), I highly recommend reading the article.
-Each `Layer` is a separate pacakge in the [packages/](./packages/) folder.
+Each `layer` has its own folder per feature in the [packages/features/](./packages/features/) folder.

 ## Feature Goals